Ray16/PubChem_data_retrieval/README.md

 This repo contains code to construct molecule dataset from PubChem data, which can be either downloaded from [FTP site](https://ftp.ncbi.nlm.nih.gov/pubchem/Compound/) or using [PUG REST API](https://pubchem.ncbi.nlm.nih.gov/docs/pug-rest#section=URL-based-API).

 The dataset consist of microscopic molecular properties such as complexity, and macroscopic descriptions of molecules.
-In the current implementation the former are parsed from the SDF data, whereas latter are retrieved via API.
+In the current implementation, the microscopic molecular properties are parsed from the SDF data, whereas the macroscopic descriptions are retrieved via API.

 ## Usage
 First, the SDF data can be parsed by running `python extract_from_sdf.py`.
 This code parses `Compound_1_1000.sdf`, a subset of `Compound_000000001_000500000.sdf` downloaded from [https://ftp.ncbi.nlm.nih.gov/pubchem/Compound/CURRENT-Full/SDF/](https://ftp.ncbi.nlm.nih.gov/pubchem/Compound/CURRENT-Full/SDF/).